• Skip to primary navigation

 Ingredients for Ragi Nankhatai

-• In a bowl combine ragi flour, all purpose flour, shortening, soda, sugar, cardamom powder and salt to form a dough.
+• In a bowl, combine ragi flour, all-purpose flour, ghee or shortening, baking soda, sugar, cardamom powder, and salt to form a dough.
 Do not knead.

 • Note that I have not added any water while forming the dough.
 Vegetable shortening binds everything together.